 One great thing about pot pie is that you can easily tweak the recipe depending on what you have in your fridge!
 No chicken?
-Add leftover roasted turkey.
+Add leftover roasted turkey or diced baked ham.
 Out of carrots?
 Use corn or chopped green beans instead.
-So many options to make this an easy, fridge-friendly recipe that your family or guests will love!
+This is an easy, fridge-friendly recipe that your family or guests will love!

 This chicken pot pie is chocked full of veggies and can be made with premade pie crust to come together in a jiffy.

 Find the full printable recipe with specific measurements below.